Saturating the one-axis twisting quantum Cram\'{e}r-Rao bound with a total spin readout: Finite-range one-axis twisting

 where $Z_{i}$ is the Pauli $Z$ matrix on site $i$.
 Such an interaction corresponds to a uniform coupling of spins over a range $K$.
-We take $N\equiv 0\text{ mod }2$ and note that with $J_{z}$ in a $j={N+2\over 2}$ representation of $\mathfrak{su}(2)$.
+We take $N\equiv 0\,\text{ mod }\,2$ and note that with $J_{z}$ in a $j={N+2\over 2}$ representation of $SU(2)$.
 Surprisingly, removing the antipodal interaction and considering just the long range one-axis twisting interaction $H_{N/2}$ produces a metrological phase diagram that qualitatively differs from Fig. \ref{fig:schem}.

 We start by deriving a metrological phase diagram for finite-range one-axis twisting generated by $H_{K}$ in the case $1\le K\le {N\over 4}$.
-For this short finite-range interacting case, the QFI on the path $e^{-i\phi \vec{n}\cdot \vec{J}}$ is in (\ref{eqn:smallk}) in Appendix \ref{sec:qfifr}.
+The interaction times corresponding to the various QFI scalings are summarized in Table \ref{tab:frphasediagram}, and in this section we provide details on these asymptotic expressions.
+For this short finite-range interacting case, the QFI on the path $e^{-i\phi \vec{n}\cdot \vec{J}}$ is in (\ref{eqn:smallk}) in \ref{sec:qfifr}.
 From (\ref{eqn:smallk}) one can see that the QFI for finite range one-axis twisting is determined by rational trigonometric functions, with growth determined by the function $\cos^{K}mt$, $m=1,2$.
 We therefore consider the interaction time to scale in various ways with respect to $K$, and take the large $K$ limit, always noting that $N$ must be taken greater than or equal to $4K$.
 One should note that if the range $K$ is fixed, there is no hope for $O((N+2)^{2})$ scaling of the QFI.
 From (\ref{eqn:smallk}), one sees that the $O((N+2)^{2})$ term simplifies to zero, regardless of the readout $\vec{n}\cdot \vec{J}$.
 Therefore, any $O(N^{2})$ scaling would come from taking $K$ to scale linearly with $N$ (with slope $\le {1/4}$).

 \textbf{SQL scaling.} There is a single metrological phase exhibiting strict SQL scaling when $1\le K\le {N\over 4}$.
 Consider $t(K)={c(\log K)^{\beta}\over K^{\alpha}}$ with $\alpha >1/2$, $\beta \ge 0$.
 We have $\cos^{K}t(K)\sim 1$, and applying L'Hopital's rule to (\ref{eqn:smallk}), one obtains that the QFI is for large $K$, which implies that taking $\xi=0$ (the path generated by $J_{z}$) or $\xi={\pi\over 2}$, $\theta=\pi$ (the path generated by $J_{y}$) achieves SQL.
 This is consistent with the two paths that give QFI equal to $N$ for the $t=0$ non-spin-squeezed state $\ket{+}^{\otimes N}$.